zng-ui/zng/TODO/_current.md

 * child_insert is like that because it is inserting a child.
 * This is only a problem in `TextInput!` or `Label!` really, where we want to insert something.
     - Maybe these widgets could have a nested `Text!`?
+    - Maybe we can compute layout in preview and return it from text `CHILD`.

 # Publish